Functions

 Cloudwatch Log event

-The function is triggered when a log record arrives to the specified log group.
+Triggers the function when a log record is added to a CloudWatch log group.

 resources:myLogProducingLambda:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: lambdas/log-producer.tsmyLogConsumingLambda:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: lambdas/log-consumer.tsevents:- type: cloudwatch-logproperties:logGroupArn: $ResourceParam('myLogProducingLambda', 'arn')